-In April 2008, the Company acquired all of the capital stock of Esperion from Pfizer in exchange for a non-subordinated convertible note in the original principal amount of \$5,000,000.
+In April 2008, the Company acquired all of the capital stock of Esperion from Pfizer in exchange for a non-subordinated convertible note in the original principal amount of \$5.0 million.
 This convertible promissory note had a maturity date of April 28, 2018.
 The note bore interest at 8.931% annually, payable semiannually on June 30 and December 31 by adding such unpaid interest to the principal of the note, which would thereafter accrue interest.
-During the years ended December 31, 2013, 2012, 2011, and the period from Inception through December 31, 2013, the Company accrued interest related to the note of \$274,155, \$631,517, \$577,065, and \$2,803,000, respectively.
+The Company accrued interest of \$0.3 million and \$0.6 million during the years ended December 31, 2013 and 2012, respectively.
 In May 2013 the Company entered into a stock purchase agreement with Pfizer Inc. and sold 6,750,000 shares of Series A-1 preferred stock at a price of \$1.1560 per share, which was the fair value at the transaction date.
-The purchase price was paid through the cancellation of all outstanding indebtedness, including accrued interest, under the Pfizer convertible promissory note, which had an outstanding balance, including accrued interest, of \$7,803,000 as of May 29, 2013.
+The purchase price was paid through the cancellation of all outstanding indebtedness, including accrued interest, under the Pfizer convertible promissory note, which had an outstanding balance, including accrued interest, of \$7.8 million as of May 29, 2013.
 The Series A-1 preferred stock issued in connection with this transaction was subsequently converted into 966,218 shares of common stock upon completion of the IPO on July 1, 2013.

-5. Warrants
+4. Warrants